 - Gift-exchange and diplomacy during the critical period (979–983) after the defeat of Bardas Skleros.
 The donation was orchestrated by a former supporter of the rebel while the latter was still a serious threat.
 More than a testimony to the loyalty of the repentant rebel, the reliquary brought imperial authority to the homeland of the former rebel with weighty symbolism.

-Poetry and materiality: Gregory's ekphrasis leads the senses of his audience to perception of the reliquary and to the liturgical space.
+- Poetry and materiality: Gregory’s ekphrasis leads the senses of his audience to perception of the reliquary and to the liturgical space.
 Through his sophisticated wording, which blends compounds and biblical references in avalanches of metaphors, he conjures a Byzantine staurotheke similar to that of Basil the parakoimomenos now in Limbourg.
 He also sketches a cross-in-square church with precious furnishing, sparkling within a smooth textile-covered interior enclosed by lush vegetation.
 His audience must have felt in paradise.
-Ironically but expectedly, this paradise was soon to be lost and the gift would soon return to the realm of the donor.
+Ironically but expectedly, this paradise was soon to be lost.
+The gift would soon return to the realm of the donor.